Triumph Over Adversity: Professor Faces Stage 4 Lung Cancer While Inspiring Future Leaders (+Podcast)

 [Photo Credit: Stanford Medicine] Dr. Bryant Lin Teaching his groundbreaking course at Stanford titled "Living with Serious Illness: A Patient's Perspective."

-"Less than 5% of your life is medical," Dr. Lin noted.
-"You're living your life—going to work, seeing family, doing the things you normally do.
-I wanted the experience to reflect that."
+“Less than 5% of your life is actually medical,” Dr. Lin told his students.
+“You’re living—working, spending time with family, doing the things that make life meaningful.
+I wanted the course to reflect that reality.”

-One particularly poignant moment in the course came when Dr. Lin shared a heartfelt letter he had received from a former patient who had since passed away.
-The letter expressed deep gratitude for the compassionate care Dr. Lin had provided, saying he had been treated "as you would your own father."
+One especially touching moment in the course came when Dr. Lin shared a letter from a former patient who had since passed away.
+The letter thanked Dr. Lin for treating him “as you would your own father.”

 Stanford University student listening in on Dr. Lin